Aestrus/Aestrus/README.md

   - Learn about Blockchain development
 - &#128188; Career
   - Grow my skillsets and gain experience to progress my career
-  - Do at least one commit to any repository every day
+  - Make a Git commit at least once a day
 - &#128161; Personal
   - Learn how to play the piano
   - Travel to Japan